SPEAK WITH A TEAM MEMBER (770) 920-6030

 What Is the Difference Between a Will and a Trust?

-In this post, we’ll explain what trusts and wills are, their benefits and drawbacks, if any of these documents are subject to federal estate tax, and what you need to consider before setting one up.
+In this post, we’ll discuss what trusts and wills are, their potential benefits, and what you need to consider in order to facilitate the future administering of the estate.

 What Is a Will?